-The Beecher Terrace Redevelopment Phase I, II, III includes a total of 640 housing units, including 620 mixed-income rental, senior housing, and 20 homeownership units.
+The Beecher Terrace Redevelopment includes a total of 692 housing units, including mixed-income rental, senior housing, and homeownership units.

-The Beecher Terrace Redevelopment Phase I, II, III includes a total of 640 housing units, featuring 620 mixed-income rental, senior housing, and 20 homeownership units.
-A severely distressed public housing development, located in the Russell Neighborhood, Beecher Terrace was built in 1939 and is comprised of 31.40 acres on four super blocks.
-The phased revitalization of Beecher Terrace builds on the character of the adjacent neighborhoods and urban patterns, maintaining its unique heritage and identity.
+Beecher Terrace is located in the Russell Neighborhood.
+This severely distressed public housing development was built in 1939 and is comprised of 31.40 acres on four- superblocks.
+The phased revitalization of Beecher Terrace will build on the character of the adjacent neighborhoods and urban patterns while maintaining its unique heritage and identity.
 A new entry street will present a new image for the neighborhood while reinforcing its connection to the city and downtown area.

-Louisville Metro Housing Authority received a $29.574 million Choice Neighborhoods Initiative Implementation grant award from HUD to implement Russell’s Transformation Plan.
-To implement the plan, LMHA hired the development team of McCormack Baron Salazar, Urban Design Associates, and Sherman Carter Barnhart Architects.
+Louisville Metro Housing Authority received a Choice Neighborhoods Initiative Implementation grant award from HUD for the Russell Transformation.
+To implement the plan, LMHA hired the development team of McCormack Baron Salazar and Sherman Carter Barnhart Architects.

-Phase I includes a 4 story, 117 unit building for seniors.
-This new facility will feature administrative offices, laundry services, Crafts Room, Billiards, Doctor Exam Office, lounges and a community dining and warming kitchen.
+Phase I includes a four-story, 117 unit building for seniors.
+This new facility features administrative offices, laundry services, Crafts Room, Billiards, Doctor Exam Office, lounges, and a community dining and warming kitchen.

-Phase III includes 178 multi-family units in 23 buildings, of Townhome and Garden Apartment designs.
-Buildings are two and three story.
-Additionally a pool and pool house along with a play area is included.
+Phase III includes 185 multi-family units in 23 buildings, of Townhome and Garden Apartment designs.
+Buildings are two and three-story.
+Additionally, a pool and pool house along with a play area is included.